The Adventures of Hercules: Summary

 The film opens explaining the story of Zeus' Seven Mighty Thunderbolts that kept peace.
 One day, other vengeful gods (Aphrodite, Hera, Poseidon, and Flora) stole these lightning bolts to create chaos.
 The lack of these thunderbolts has rendered Zeus powerless and sent the Moon on a collision course with the Earth.
 As the humans on Earth begin to suffer, two sisters named Urania and Glaucia speak to the Little People and learn that only Hercules can save them now.
-After hesitation, Zeus finally decides to send Hercules back from the stars to Earth to aid the humans, but the vengeful gods resurrect their own warrior: King Minos.
-They believe that King Minos, with the help of Dedalos can defeat Zeus with science.
+After hesitation, Zeus finally decides to send Hercules back from the stars to Earth to aid the humans, but the vengeful gods resurrect their own warrior, King Minos.
+They believe that King Minos, with the help of Dedalos, can defeat Zeus with science.
 Thus begins Hercules' quest to find the Seven Mighty Thunderbolts, which are hidden inside monsters across the Universe.

-Firstly, Hercules fights and defeats an apelike creature and retrieves the first thunderbolt.
-Meanwhile, the four gods resurrect King Minos, Hercules also teams up with Glaucia and rescues her sister Urania from hideous monsters called the Slime People.
-They are overwhelmed by their huge numbers and they flee into a cave where they meet Euryale.
-The cave is full of stone statues and Hercules and the sisters battle some more monsters, while Euryale walks away and reveals herself to be a snake-haired, half-woman, half-scorpion Gorgon.
-Using his shield as a mirror, Hercules avoids getting turned into stone and manages to decapitate Euryale, and retrieves the second thunderbolt.
+First, Hercules fights and defeats an apelike creature, and then retrieves the first thunderbolt.
+Meanwhile, as the four gods resurrect King Minos, Hercules teams up with Glaucia to rescue her sister Urania from hideous monsters, called the Slime People.
+Overwhelmed by the monsters' huge numbers, they flee into a cave full of stone statues, where they meet Euryale.
+Hercules and the sisters battle some more monsters, while Euryale walks away and reveals herself to be a snake-haired, half-woman, half-scorpion Gorgon.
+Using his shield as a mirror, Hercules manages to kill Euryale without being turned into stone, and then retrieves the second thunderbolt.